ameliajay/Artificial-Intelligence-CMSI485/README.md

 - MazeKnowledgeBase constructor giving the knowledge base (KB) a set of clauses
 - tell parameterized by a MazeClause: adds that clause to the KB
 - ask parameterized by a query in the form of a MazeClause: returns true if the KB entails the query, false otherwise (used the definition of entailment to write this method)

+## Homework 3
+The aim of this project was to create a decision-network-based Ad Agent that maximizes the sales of a certain product (in this case a "Defendotron", a made-up security system that comes in two different models) based on any user's collected demographic data.
+For this project, the Ad Agent had to choose one of two music choices for the ad and one of two visual choices for the ad.
+Given 100,000 data points of demographic data (in hw3_data.csv) I created a Bayesian Network structure and then passed in that structure as a parameter to the pomegranate library's BayesianNetwork.from_structure method to create my Bayesian Network model.
+Using this model, I used enumeration inference to decide which ads to show the user in order to maximize the sales of the product.

+#### ad_engine.py
+Class AdEngine

+Methods:
+- AdEngine constructor parameterized by a data file (in this case hw3_data.csv), the structure for the BN, the decision varibles (Ad1 and Ad2), and a utility map (maps the amount of money gained from the sale of each model of the "Defendotron"): state_names are the names of the different metrics that data was collected on, and the constructor creates the model of the BN based on the structure and the state_names
+- decide parameterized by evidence (given in the form of a dictionary like {"T": 1}): returns the best combo of musical and visual ads to show to maximize sales in the form of a dictionary (like {"Ad1": 0, "Ad2": 1})